-Want to make your PC faster and get more megahertz for free?
+In this guide, we’ll show you how to overclock a CPU.
 Overclocking is a great way to get your CPU to run beyond its rated stock speed, but it’s not always a simple process.
-In this guide, we will show you how to overclock a CPU, taking you through all the theory you need to learn to get started on both Intel and AMD processors.
+In this guide, we will take you through all the theory you need to learn to get started on overclocking both Intel and AMD processors.

 Overclocking has been a main focus of Custom PC since we launched in 2003, and we’ve been pushing the latest CPUs to their limits for nearly 20 years.
 We have a boatload of knowledge and experience in overclocking, and we know which methods work best.

 Common overclocking terms

 - Multiplier: The figure multiplied by the CPU base clock that gives the CPU its final frequency.

 - Base clock: The internal bus speed of the motherboard platform.

 - Peak boost speed: The maximum frequency a CPU’s cores can reach at stock speed – usually just on one or two cores.